imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/prompt_engineering.md

 1. How to decompose the intermediate process into thought steps -- depending on different problems, a thought could be a couple of words (Crosswords), a line of equation (Game of 24), or a whole paragraph of writing plan (Creative Writing).
 In general, a thought should be “small” enough so that LMs can generate promising and diverse samples.
 2. How to generate potential thoughts from each state -- again it depends on the problem, so for Creative writing we can sample thoughts from a CoT prompt and for Game of 24 and Crosswords we can propose thoughts sequentially using propose prompt.
-3. How to heuristically evaluate states -- this can be done automatically by either asking the model to generate a value *(score between 1 to 10 or class of sure/likely/impossible)* or voting on different results.
+3. How to heuristically evaluate states -- this can be done automatically by either asking the model to generate a value *(score between 1 to 10 or classification of sure/likely/impossible)* or voting on different results.
 4. What search algorithm to use -- authors propose Breadth-first search (BFS) and Depth-first Search (DFS) and left more complex search algorithms like A* for future works.

 <figure markdown>